 On the roof of our church building is an array of solar panels, generously donated by a church member, which generate a maximum power output of 1.7Kw and generate in the region of 1,500 Kwh per year.
 The electricity generated is fed into the National Grid, benefiting both the church and also the wider community.

 We aim to be environmentally responsible in all of our church life.
 Our global concerns for the developing world are expressed through Christian Aid, and particularly through the United Reformed Church’s Commitment for Life programme.
 We have been a Fair Trade church for many years, and our youth organisations, the Boys’ and Girls’ Brigades, incorporate environmental concerns into their work with children and young people.
+In 2017 we reviewed our electricity provider and through the Big Church Switch we changed to a 100% renewable source.

 We recognise that there is much more that we can do in modifying our personal lifestyles and in campaigning for greater awareness of the severe environmental problems the world faces.